hupili/github-backup-utils/README.md

    * Pointers to some existing solutions and tools.
    * Scripts to complement them.

+## Usage

+   * Run `init.sh`:
+   it helps you interactively configure backup information, e.g. your GitHub Username.
+   * `update-repo-list.sh`:
+   List the repos of you on GitHub; Store in `conf/repo.list`.
+   You can also write the list yourself for repos from other places.
+   * `backup.sh`:
+   If a valid `conf/repo.list` is created,
+   You just run this script to backup the repos.
+   It uses git-fetch and git-pull for incremental backup.

+Others:

+   * `auto.sh`: You can cron it.

 ## Notes on GitHub Backup

    * A discussion on several Github backup methods.